 - By showing a few provocations before going outside, did this further help students with connecting and planning?
 Instead of heading outside unsure about what to do, children at least had a couple of ideas in mind.
 Many of their classmates had similar ideas based on the provocations shared, so kids had entry points for conversations and connections with others.
 We could also provide provocations that connected with options that we know are calming for our students: largely sensory choices and some building ones for our last group of kids.
 Making these choices outside, not only helped settle the play in this space, but further settled it inside.

-Looking back at these routine choices was a good reminder for me that behaviour does not happen by accident, and the choices we make can help change trajectories.
-If a classroom or outdoor space feels calm, why is that, and if it doesn’t, why is that?
-Maybe exploring these why’s more can help us better address Self-Reg and reduce stress for adults and kids alike.
-As we begin to think ahead to September, is it important to examine indoor and outdoor play spaces through a Self-Reg lens?
+Looking back at these routine choices was a good reminder for me that behaviour does not happen by accident.
+The choices we make can help change trajectories.
+If a classroom or outdoor space feels calm, why is that?
+And if it doesn’t, why is that?
+Maybe exploring these why’s more can help us better address Self-Reg.
+It might help reduce stress for adults and kids alike.
+We‘re beginning to think ahead to September.
+Is it important to examine indoor and outdoor play spaces through a Self-Reg lens?
 What might we learn about programming and students by doing so?
 Sharing our stories and insights might help all of us as we plan ahead for another successful school year.